 - Reduce behavioral referrals among participating students,

 - Improve students’ attitudes towards math and reading,

 - Increase math and reading state assessment scores

 - Increase the number of students performing at or above grade level in reading and math.

 Additionally, two days each week, students participate in extra-curricular activities, field trips, community service work, and team building activities.

 Kindergarten Academic Preparedness Program (KAPP)

-YWCA “Power Up” Summer Program for Topeka Public School Incoming Kindergarteners (KAPP) is now enrolling!
-This program is for children who will start kindergarten in August 2021 who have little to no preschool experience.
+YWCA “Power Up” Summer Program for Topeka Public School Incoming Kindergarteners (KAPP) begins enrollment March 28th!
+This program is for children who will start kindergarten in August 2022 who have little to no preschool experience.
 We will prepare your child for how school works and teach them academic and social skills.

 - 8:00 AM – 12:30 PM

 - Located at Williams Elementary (Very limited bussing is available)